 About Karolina

-I am a Registered Nutritional Therapist and Eating Psychology Coach specialising in metabolic health and nutrition support for women in midlife and perimenopause.
+I am a Registered Nutritional Therapist and Eating Psychology Coach specialising in midlife nutrition and perimenopause.

 Like many women, I spent years dieting and feeling frustrated with my body.
 That experience led me to explore the deeper drivers of weight changes, metabolism and eating behaviour.